← Back to Blog

 Many plumbers will have an additional call out charge which will be fixed at around the same price, although this is obviously dependent on when and where you are calling the plumber from.
 The emergency call out fee of a plumber at 10am on a Wednesday morning will obviously be a lot less than at 6am on a Bank Holiday Monday.

 The most important thing to remember in an emergency is not to panic, which of course is easier said than done.
-Make enquiries plumbers if you can to find the best deal and always clarify the charges upfront to avoid any nasty hidden extras.
+Make enquiries to plumbers if you can to try and find the best deal and always clarify the charges upfront to avoid any nasty hidden extras

 Depending on the severity of the problem, you may even be able to fix the issue yourself.
 A SylWrap Pipe Repair Kit for example is easy to use, seals live leaks in under 30 minutes and can be purchased from as little as £18.